2359media/2359media.github.io/source/_posts/solidity-development-with-remix-and-metamask.md

 * Multiple addresses can be generated using wallet (or seed words).
 This is known as a [Deterministic wallet](https://en.bitcoin.it/wiki/Deterministic_wallet)

 More info on metamask on their [official github page](https://github.com/MetaMask/faq/)

+## Deployment

+There are several ways to deploy smart contract.
+The most common ways are via truffle using the truffle migrate/deploy command or using remix.
+Alternatively, you can also compile the smart contract into bytecode and deploy in any 3rd party tool or via plugins to metamask.
+However we will only focus on truffle and remix in this blog.

+In addition to testing it locally/privately like Ganache-cli, there are 3 public test nets in ethereum that you can use to test the smart contract before deploying on the main net

+* ROPSTEN - Proof Of Work

+* KOVAN - Proof Of Authority

+* RINKEBY - Clique Consensus

+We usually use Rinkeby as it is more stable and contains a convenient facuet to get test ethers.

+## Interacting with smart contracts

+After deploying smart contracts, you can interact with smart contracts in 3 main ways

+* Using remix in-built tool under Run tab - It should automatically list the contract you deployed.
+Alternatively, load a contract address
+* Using 3rd party wallet like myEtherWallet, myCrypto or mist by importing the ABI and contract address
+* Calling web3 javascript directly via interfaces like truffle console or unit tests

+Note: To get data or call functions notioned by "view", meaning that the request does not alter the blockchain state, you do not need to create any transaction in the blockchain.